 A bruise is a discoloration in the skin caused by a blow (or in some cases, a light tap) to the area.

-A bruise is medically referred to as a contusion and typically is not a cause for concern, even though they do look pretty unsightly – especially if you’re getting them often on areas that are often exposed, like your arms and legs during the summer.
+A bruise is medically referred to as a contusion and typically is not a cause for concern, even though they do look pretty unsightly – especially if you are getting them often on areas that are exposed, like your arms and legs during the summer.
 This can, of course, prompt concerned questions and curious remarks.

 How to Cover a Bruise in Minutes

-If you’ve got bruises on your arms and/or legs and you’ve got a special event to attend, you can cover your bruise with foundation.
+If you have got bruises on your arms or legs and you have got a special event to attend, you can cover your bruise with foundation.
 However, you need to make sure your foundation has both pink and yellow undertones, like the skin on most people’s arms and legs.

-If you’d like to use a color corrector, you can grab yourself some peach or light orange (available at most makeup counters).
-Dab a tiny bit on your finger and apply to the bruise (not too hard, or you can make the bruise even worse) and then cover with a foundation or concealer.
+If you would like to use a color corrector, you can grab yourself some peach or light orange (available at most makeup counters).
+Dab a tiny bit on your finger and apply it to the bruise (not too hard, or you can make the bruise even worse) and then cover it with a foundation or concealer.